igncp/tests-highways/Readme.md

 - Frontend JS with Jasmine or Mocha and Karma, e.g. `npm run karma-plain-js-jasmine`
 - Backend JS or CS with Jasmine, Mocha or Vows, e.g.: `npm run jasmine-node`
 - Backend Ruby with RSpec and Guard, e.g.: `npm run guard-plain-ruby-rspec`

+Other tests scripts are in `tests/bin`.

+To check some src results you need to lift two servers at the same time, the root one (`make server-root`) and the src specific one (e.g. `server-extjs`) if any.

 ## Frameworks used